kkrull/doc-speeding-up-rspec/index.md

 ## Results

+At the end of the day, here are the improvements that I applied.

 | Changes | Process time | RSpec time |
 | :----   | ----:        | ----:      |
 | None | 2m21s | 2m11s |